mariateresachaves/DBS_SDIS/README.md

 When present, the body contains the data of a file chunk.
 The length of the body is variable.
 As stated above, if it is smaller than the maximum chunk size, 64 KByte, it is the last chunk in a file.
 The protocol does not interpret the contents of the Body.
 For the protocol its value is just a byte sequence.

+### 3.2.
+Chunk backup subprotocol

+To backup a chunk, the initiator-peer sends to the **MDB multicast data channel** a message whose body is the contents of that chunk.
+This message includes also the sender and the chunk ids and the desired replication degree:

+**PUTCHUNK \<Version\> \<SenderId\> \<FileId\> \<ChunkNo\> \<ReplicationDeg\> \<CRLF\>\<CRLF\>\<Body\>**

+A peer that stores the chunk upon receiving the PUTCHUNK message, should reply by sending **on the multicast control channel (MC)** a confirmation message with the following format:

+**STORED \<Version\> \<SenderId\> \<FileId\> \<ChunkNo\> \<CRLF\>\<CRLF\>**

+after a random delay uniformly distributed between 0 and 400 ms. **Food for thought:** Why use a random delay?

+**IMP:** A peer must never store the chunks of its own files.

+This message is used to ensure that the chunk is backed up with the desired replication degree as follows.
+The initiator-peer collects the confirmation messages during a time interval of one second.
+If the number of confirmation messages it received up to the end of that interval is lower than the desired replication degree, it retransmits the backup message **on the MDB channel**, and doubles the time interval for receiving confirmation messages.
+This procedure is repeated up to maximum number of five times, i.e. the initiator will send at most 5 PUTCHUNK messages per chunk.

+**Hint:** Because UDP is not reliable, a peer that has stored a chunk must reply with STORED message to every PUTCHUNK message it receives.
+Therefore, the initiator-peer needs to keep track of which peers have responded.

+A peer should also count the number of confirmation messages for each of the chunks it has stored and keep that count in non-volatile memory.
+This information is used if the peer runs out of disk space: in that event, the peer will try to free some space by evicting chunks whose actual replication degree is higher than the desired replication degree.

+**Enhancement:** This scheme can deplete the backup space rather rapidly, and cause too much activity on the nodes once that space is full.
+Can you think of an alternative scheme that ensures the desired replication degree, avoid these problems, and, nevertheless, can interoperate with peers that execute the chunk backup protocol described above?

 ## Report

 https://www.overleaf.com/8064403cwszmfcszkjg